Jlloyd Samuel: Death

 Samuel was travelling home after taking his children to school on the morning of 15 May 2018 when his Range Rover collided with a van in High Legh, Cheshire.
 He died at the scene and the driver of the other vehicle was seriously injured.
 At the inquest in November 2019, it was revealed that Samuel was twice the drink-driving limit and that his car had strayed onto the wrong side of the road, causing a head-on crash.

 Aston Villa wore black armbands for their Championship play-off match against Middlesbrough that night.
 His club at the time of his death, Egerton FC, cancelled all the remaining games that week as a mark of respect.

 Samuel's body was burned so badly that he could only be identified by dental records and a blood sample that matched the DNA on his hairbrush.
 Before the inquest, his sister had accused his widow of faking his death, adding that the samples were not released for her to check against her own DNA.
 The coroner said that the samples remain the property of Samuel's widow.

 Personal life

 Jlloyd Samuel was married to Emma and had three children with her, as well as a child from a previous relationship.
+His son Lakyle, born in 2006, is part of Manchester City's academy and captained England at the 2023 FIFA U-17 World Cup.
 Samuel's life and death were covered in the 2022 ITVBe documentary The Footballer, His Wife, and the Crash.
-The documentary claimed he had a secret second wife in Iran, fashion designer Helia Sahimi; and that he had converted to Islam to marry her.
+The documentary claimed he had a secret second wife in Iran, fashion designer Helia Sahimi, and that he had converted to Islam to marry her.